-Instant Pot Spaghetti is easy, one pot and ready in 30 minutes!
-Brown the meat, add uncooked pasta, sauce and voila!
+Instant Pot Spaghetti is easy one pot meal and ready in 30 minutes!
+Brown the meat, add sauce, uncooked spaghetti to the Instant Pot and dinner is ready!

 Other Italian inspired dinners we love to make in the pressure cooker include Instant Pot lasagna and Instant Pot chicken pasta.